cawhitworth/fuzzytracer/README.md

 it was worth picking it up and finding out what's new, what's good and what's not so good.

-*2016 note: I'm not sure all of my decisions were the best, especially as the C++1x support in VS2013 was a bit patchy in places.
-Especially...*

 ###Immutable classes

 One of the things that I've come to love from F# is the immutable-by-default